Impact 2025

 Diversity, Equity and Inclusion

+LPM continues to invest in policies and programs that support diversity, equity and inclusion — in our staff, leadership, programming and audience.
 Our goal is for LPM to serve our whole community by building teams that reflect our rich diversity and creating programming that tells the stories of our city.
-We measure that by assessing how close our employees, leadership and content match the racial, ethnic, gender and geographic diversity of Louisville
+We measure that by assessing how close our employees, leadership and content match the racial, ethnic, gender and geographic diversity of Louisville.
+Below is a sampling of some of what we measured over the last year.

 LPM Workforce